-Action Item: Read literature by BIPOC authors to better educate ourselves and unlearn racist thoughts and behavior within our community and food system.
+Action Item: Read and discuss relevant literature by BIPOC authors to better educate ourselves and unlearn racist thoughts and behavior within our community and food system.

 2 - Reach out to BIPOC communities when planning for future projects to gain perspective and preferences from under-served socioeconomic communities.

-Action Item: Reach out to Sierra Community House when determining plans for the new Community Garden
+Action Item: Reach out to Sierra Community House when determining plans for the Gardens

 3 - Seek to include a diverse range of perspectives and experiences within our board of directors.

-Action Item: Cultivate relationships through Sierra Community House, the disabled community and other organizations who represent under-served communities to identify potential new Board candidates.
+Action Item: Cultivate relationships through Sierra Community House, the disabled community and other organizations who represent under-served communities to identify potential new BOD candidates.

 4 - Maintain distribution of food to families in need.

-Action Item: Continue working closely with Sierra Community house to increase food security and community access to local, sustainable and organic food.
+Action Item: Continue working closely with Sierra Community house to increase food security, nutritional equality, and community access to local, sustainable and organic food.

 5 - Acknowledge and credit the ancestral lands in which we work to the Indigenous tribes whom they belong to through signage and marketing materials.